-#7 Updated by Christopher Green about 5 years ago
+#7 Updated by Christopher Green over 5 years ago

 The problem is that the only way to test whether a parameter is of a particular C++ type (or compatible with same) after encoding is to attempt the conversion and deal with the exception once thrown.
 It is generally not advisable to use exceptions as standard flow control as this (among other things) complicates debugging.
 There are several functions that aid one in distinguishing whether the key represents an atom, sequence or table, but once you have an atom determining its type requires an attempted